Free Caption Phones for Seniors with Hearing Loss

 Staying Connected is Vitally Important For Seniors

-Loneliness and social isolation have significant negative impacts on senior health.
+Loneliness and social isolation have a profoundly negative impact on the health of seniors.

 Feeling alone can increase the risk of depression, poor nutrition, cognitive decline, and more.